Cornish Library Gifts & Donations

 - We cannot pick up donations.
 Donations need to be delivered to the College; we do not have staff available to drive to people’s homes.
 (In certain circumstances when someone is not able to drive, we have made special arrangements on a case-by-case basis.)
 Please discuss any issues with donation delivery with the library director if you have concerns.

 - Donations become College property which can be sold.
-Once accepted, a gift is usually added to the collection.
+Once accepted, most gifts items are added to the collection.
 However, at some point any item may be sold to a dealer to raise money for other library titles or traded for other library titles or removed from the collection for updating.
 (See Gift Policy below.)

 - Donations may also be given away.
 We do not hold book sales so we try not to accept materials we cannot use.
 If we discover any unneeded titles that are not good candidates for resale or trade, they are usually put on a “free” table for the students and faculty.

 - Donations may be withdrawn later from the collection.
-Library collections are periodically weeded, and gifted items will be withdrawn in the same manner as purchased material.
+Library collections are periodically weeded and titles are removed for a variety of reasons including condition, currency, and relevancy.
+Donated items will be withdrawn in the same manner as purchased material.
 The Library cannot accept responsibility for notifying donors of withdrawal or replacement of gift items.

 Donations of Artist Materials

 Cornish Library is not a regional archives for the arts.
 Cornish Library is a working college collection that is used heavily by students and faculty.
-The Library cannot function as an archive for personal papers, artists’ works or personal book collections that require special housing.
-Anything given to the library needs to become part of the general collection.
-Please also not that the Library does not have a special facility for rare books and manuscripts.
+The Library cannot function as a permanent archive for personal papers, artists’ works or personal book collections that require special housing.
+Anything given to the library needs to become part of the general, circulating collection.
+We cannot accommodate gifts that require special handling or other special conditions.
+Please also note, the Library does not have a facility for rare books and manuscripts.